lrotermund/blog/content/posts/symfony-and-htmx-poc.md

 this example are the `hx-target` and the `hx-indicator`.
 The `hx-trigger` is a bit more complex than in the previous examples.

-The trigger here combines simple JS events with various modifiers to react to a specific event.
+The trigger here combines simple {{< abbr "JS" "JavaScript" >}} events with various modifiers to react to a specific event.
 In the example, we are interested in the input changed event and then add a delay of 500 ms before sending the GET request.
 If the event occurs again within the 500ms, the delay will be reset.

 The `hx-target` changes only the target element, whose innerHTML is replaced by the response content. hx-indicator defines the element that receives the `htmx-request` class for the duration of the request.
-This is a very simple way to indicate via CSS that the search is not yet complete.
+This is a very simple way to indicate via {{< abbr "CSS" "Cascading Style Sheets" >}} that the search is not yet complete.

-A simple SearchController is now provided in the backend, which searches the repository for results using the simplest means and renders them via a Twig template.
+A simple `SearchController` is now provided in the backend, which searches the repository for results using the simplest means and renders them via a Twig template.